Mike Ford Player Props: Mariners vs. Royals

 Mike Ford At The Plate

-- Looking at the 51 games he has played this year, he's went deep in nine of them (17.6%), and in 7.2% of his trips to the plate.
+- He has hit a home run in 17.3% of his games this season, and 7.1% of his plate appearances.

-- In 29.4% of his games this year, Ford has had at least one RBI.
-He's picked up more than one in 11.8% and driven in three or more of his team's runs in two contests.
+- In 15 games this year (28.8%), Ford has picked up an RBI, and in six of those games (11.5%) he had more than one.
+He has also driven in three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.